bparanj/crystal/programming/iac/docs/ansible/upload-key.md

 - The `amazon.aws` collection installed (`ansible-galaxy collection install amazon.aws`).
 - Your AWS credentials configured properly for Ansible to use.

-Replace `/path/to/your/local/key.pem` with the actual path to your PEM file and `MyImportedKeyPair` with your desired key pair name in AWS.
+Replace `/path/to/your/local/key.pem` with the  path to your PEM file and `MyImportedKeyPair` with your desired key pair name in AWS.
 This playbook will import your PEM file into AWS, making it available for use when launching EC2 instances.

 ## Remove Key Pair from Instance